UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: LUNARC

-         It is recommended that GUI be started in Thinlinc at the LUNARC HPC Desktop On-Demand.
+         It is recommended that GUI be started in ThinLinc at the LUNARC HPC Desktop On-Demand.

          To start MATLAB in the terminal, you must first choose the correct terminal.
 There are several: three in ``Applications`` → ``Applications - General``, which can safely launch either the MATLAB GUI or MATLAB command line on a compute node, and one in ``Applications`` → ``Favorites`` → ``Terminal``, which runs on a login node and should be avoided.
 Starting any of the three in ``Applications - General`` will open the GfxLauncher and prompt you for your account and resource selections.
 Even users who have been awarded GPU time are encouraged to use the CPU-only terminal whenever possible, as they are abundant and less resource intensive.